huythedev/locket_catcher/README.md

 ## Features

-*   Downloads Locket moments: videos are saved as MP4 if a direct video URL is provided by the API, otherwise images (from thumbnails) are saved as PNG.
+*   **Downloads Locket moments**: videos are saved as MP4 if a direct video URL is provided by the API, otherwise images (from thumbnails) are saved as PNG.
 *   Sends downloaded media (MP4 videos or PNG images) to Telegram.
 *   User allow-list and user-friendly notifications.
-*   Each media message in Telegram now has a "Rename" button.
-    *   Click "Rename" to set a display name for the user who posted the moment.
-    *   After clicking, reply with the new name.
-    *   The mapping in `users_info.txt` is updated and reloaded automatically.
+*   **User Name Management**:
+    *   Allows renaming Locket users for display in notifications via a `/rename <LocketUserID> <NewDisplayName>` command.
+    *   Provides an inline "✏️ Rename User" button under each Locket notification for easy renaming.
+    *   **Automatic User Name Fetching**: If a Locket User ID is encountered for the first time (i.e., not present in `users_info.txt`), the bot will attempt to fetch the user's first and last name from the Locket API and save it.
+This reduces the need for manual renaming for new users.
+*   **Allow List**: Optionally, use an `allow_list.txt` file (one Locket User ID per line) to only receive notifications for specific users.
+If the file doesn't exist or is empty, notifications are sent for all users.

 ## Prerequisites